cypress-io/cypress-documentation/source/guides/core-concepts/writing-and-organizing-tests.md

 Cypress also supports `ES2015` out of the box.
 You can use either `ES2015 modules` or `CommonJS modules`.
 This means you can `import` or `require` both **npm packages** and **local relative modules**.

 {% note info Example Recipe %}
-Check out our recipe using {% url 'ES2015 and CommonJS modules' list-of-recipes#Node-Modules %}.
+Check out our recipe using {% url 'ES2015 and CommonJS modules' recipes#Node-Modules %}.
 {% endnote %}

 To see an example of every command used in Cypress, open the {% url "`example_spec.js`" https://github.com/cypress-io/cypress-example-kitchensink/blob/master/cypress/integration/example_spec.js %} within your `cypress/integration` folder.